-The Linguistics Department sponsors a Friday colloquium series that meets several times a month throughout the year.
-By tradition, the series is run by the second-year graduate students, the "Colloquium Committee," chaired by a third- or higher-year student elected by the graduate students.
-The committee consults with Maria Zimmer, the Department staff member assigned to logistics and finances.
-Students should enroll in a two-unit course, Linguistics 296, Linguistics Colloquium.
-Please obtain the call number from the department office.
-Graduate students are expected to attend all colloquia.
+The Linguistics Department sponsors a Friday colloquium series that meets several times a quarter throughout the academic year.
+Graduate students are expected to attend all Linguistics colloquia, and should enroll in a two-unit course, Linguistics 296, Linguistics Colloquium.
+Please obtain the enrollment number from the Graduate Coordinator.